 Premises Liability Attorneys

 At Morgan & Morgan, our premises liability attorneys help Florida residents who were injured on another’s property recover the compensation to which they are entitled.
 If you or a loved one has been injured, we may be able to assist with your claim by estimating the cost of your accident-related damages; collecting evidence to help prove the property owner is liable for your losses; negotiating a settlement with the property owner, tenant or their insurance company; and providing representation in court, if necessary.
-At our Orlando-based law firm, our attorneys have developed an impressive track record of results in handling premises liability cases, which includes a $6 million settlement for a Florida man who suffered severe brain damage, and are offering free consultations to those who were injured on another’s property.
+At our nationwide law firm, our attorneys have developed an impressive track record of results in handling premises liability cases, which includes a $6 million settlement for a Florida man who suffered severe brain damage, and are offering free consultations to those who were injured on another’s property.